bsc-loca/openpiton-fpga/README.md

 - matmul
 - pmp

+After the execution of the benchmark you can display the result with:

+    cat fake_uart.log

 #### Running RISC-V MT Benchmarks

 First build the system with the number of tiles that you desire.
 The below example use 4 tiles.